TISUnion/Carpet-TIS-Addition/website/docs/rules.md

 ## updateSuppressionSimulator

-Activator / Powered rail on a redstone ore simulates an update suppressor
+Activator / Powered rail on a lapis ore simulates an update suppressor

-Right before a powered activator / powered rail on a redstone ore setting its powered state to false, throw the given JVM throwable
+Right before a powered activator / powered rail on a lapis ore setting its powered state to false, throw the given JVM throwable

 `false`: rule disabled; `true`: rule enable and use `StackOverflowError`; others: feature enable and use given throwable